 Although the method outlined above is quite constrained, it is can be used to produce quite a wide range of colour selections.
 As noted above, lightness and chroma can be varied and it is also possible to restrict the range of hues to obtain various kinds of effects.
-We will illustrate this by showing some variations on a bar plot presented in [6].
+We will illustrate this by showing some variations on a bar plot presented in Foley, van Dam, Feiner, and Hughes (1990).